Sean Murphy Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Phillies has a collective 9.5 K/9, the fourth-best in MLB.

-- The Phillies' 4.65 team ERA ranks 24th among all league pitching staffs.
+- The Phillies have the 23rd-ranked team ERA across all league pitching staffs (4.58).

-- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (53 total, one per game).
+- Phillies pitchers combine to surrender 54 home runs (one per game), the ninth-fewest in baseball.

-- Wheeler gets the start for the Phillies, his 11th of the season.
-He is 3-4 with a 4.11 ERA and 64 strikeouts in 57 2/3 innings pitched.
+- Covey will make his first start of the season for the Phillies.

-- The right-hander's most recent time out was on Monday against the Arizona Diamondbacks, when he threw six innings, surrendering three earned runs while giving up eight hits.
+- The 31-year-old right-hander pitched in relief in his most recent outing this season, one of two appearances so far.

 © 2023 Data Skrive.
 All rights reserved.